Kirill888/nci-tools/README.md

 On windows [Putty Authentication Agent](https://winscp.net/eng/docs/ui_pageant) is consulted for public keys.

-You can supply user name on a command line, but it's probably best to put into your ssh configuration file `$HOME/.ssh/config` like so
+You can supply user name on a command line, but it's probably best to put it into your ssh configuration file `$HOME/.ssh/config` like so

 ```
 Host raijin.nci.org.au